SametHope/Sorted-Delegates/README.md

 ## Pros
 - It is not dependent on Unity, can be used in regular C# projects.
 - Prevents chaining delegates and callbacks.
-- Does not bloat your project, it lives on its own asmdef.
+- Does not bloat your project, it lives on its own assembly definition.
 - It is open source.
 - Fun to use.

 ## Cons
 - This approach may and likely will lead to bad code design.
 - Performance is generally lower than regular delegates.
-However, with higher listener counts, it tends to catch up and can even surpass regular delegates for some reason.
+However, with higher listener counts, it tends to catch up and can even surpass regular delegates for some reason (needs more testing, it is probably JIT compiler messing with my tests).

 ## Usage
 To use the Sorted Delegates, follow these steps: